 Psychologist can help people who are having difficulty coping with their diagnosis of cancer and its treatment.
 They can help people with behavioural issues and feelings of stress, anxiety, or depression and teach strategies to improve your ability to cope.

-Yoga Instructors teach a Hindu spiritual and ascetic discipline, a part of which, including breath control, simple meditation, and the adoption of specific bodily postures, is widely practised for health and relaxation.
+Yoga Instructor teach a Hindu spiritual and ascetic discipline, a part of which, including breath control, simple meditation, and the adoption of specific bodily postures, is widely practised for health and relaxation.
 Yoga Therapist

 Hypnotherapist are practitioners who provide a complementary medicine in which hypnosis is used to address a variety of concerns and issues.
 Hypnosis creates a state of focused attention and increased suggestibility during which positive suggestion and imagery are used to help individuals overcome problems.
 In many countries hypnotherapy is an unregulated or self-regulated profession; some professional and peak bodies exist, and there is some regulation of hypnotherapy at a state level in the US.
 Practitioners of hypnotherapy may hold other qualifications and be bound by other standards and regulations.
 Hypnotherapy can provide benefits in pain management, nausea, fatigue, hot flashes, and impaired sleep patterns for cancer survivors.

 Lymphoedema (Lymphedema) Therapists focuses on relieving swelling in the arms and legs by moving lymphatic fluid out of the affected limbs.
 It can also prevent additional swelling.
 The therapist can show you how to use a compression sleeve, which helps squeeze fluid from the arm or leg toward the center of the body.

 COUNSELLING (COUNSELING) refers to guidance or advice provided to help someone resolve difficulties or decide issues with emotional or psychological problems.